epurpur/Bootcamp9_ReadmeGenerator/README.md

   - [Tests](#Tests)
   - [Questions](#Questions)

+  ## Description

+  This is meant to quickly create a professional readme for a github repository.
+This way a user can spend more time on their code and less time on writing tedious documentation.

   ## Installation

-  Run the following commands in the terminal
+  Navigate to the root directory of this repository and run the following commands to install necessary dependencies:

     npm i

   ## Usage

-  use this
+  none yet

   ## Contributions

-  contribute here
+  none yet

   ## Tests

-  test this
+  none yet

   ## Questions

-  For issues, questions, and comments please visit [https://github.com/epurpur](https://github.com/epurpur)
+  For issues, questions, and comments please contact epurpur@gmail.com or visit [https://github.com/epurpur](https://github.com/epurpur)